noahehall/theBookOfNoah/0current/languages/scala/akka.verbose.md

 - prefer `context.become` for actor state changes, with data local to the behavior
 - do not refer to actor state from code running asynchronously
   - it would break the actor model encapsulation
-- impact of network communication on system design verse systems that run on the same process
+- impact of network/inter-process communication on system design verse systems that run on the same process
+  - distributed computing breaks assuptions made by the synchronous programming model
   - data can only be shared by value (memory cant be shared over the wire)
     - you must serielize before sending, and deserialize on receipt
   - lower bandwidth (has to go over the wire)
   - higher latency (has to wait on network calls)
-  - partial failure
+  - partial failure: entire/part of messages may not be sent/reply may not be received
   - data corruption

 ```scala